The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Court Proceedings: If the dispute escalates to court, ensure that you follow all legal procedures and respond promptly to any court notices.
 Your lawyer can guide you through the process.

-Reliefs You can seek from Court
+Reliefs You Can Seek from Court

-• Parties have the right to reside in a shared household, even if they do not own it.
+• Residence: Parties have the right to reside in a shared household, even if they do not own it.
 This provision prevents parties from being forcefully evicted from their marital homes.

-Examples of Common Post-litigation Issues in Matrimonial Disputes
+Some Common Examples of Post-litigation Issues

 • A wife is awarded alimony by the court, but her husband refuses to pay.